patil1001/Blockchain/README.md

-a simple blockchain demo for learning
+a simple blockchain made with Rust

 # blockchain-rust -